Cheapest Way To Do Disney World On A Budget

 - Disney Value Resorts, such as Disney All-Star Movies, Disney All-Star Music, and Disney All-Star Sports, are almost always the cheapest, ranging from $133 to over $200 a night, depending on the time of year.

 - The Drury Plaza Hotel is the newest hotel in the Disney Springs area.
+It’s not an official Disney resort, but it is a Good Neighbor Hotel, which means it meets Disney’s quality standards and offers a handful of perks.
 We stayed here on our last trip, and we loved it so much that I wrote an entire review.
-While some value resorts might be less per night, the Drury offers a complimentary hot breakfast buffet, a free nightly hot buffet, and three free alcoholic drinks per adult per night of your stay.
+The Drury offers a complimentary hot breakfast buffet, a free nightly hot buffet, and three free alcoholic drinks per adult per night of your stay.
 That’s a huge savings since food is a significant expense for most travelers.

 Must Haves For Your Disney Trip